 North Dakota Hearings Approval Over Time

-As the table and the below chart indicate, North Dakota has stayed relatively close to the national average when it comes to approvals at the Hearing level.
-In 2020, North Dakota ranked 26th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, North Dakota has stayed relatively close to, but just behind the national average when it comes to approvals at the Hearing level.
+In 2022, North Dakota ranked 28th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in North Dakota are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in North Dakota may have a significant bearing on your chances for approval.